jnwagstaff/PutItOnMyTabBar/README.md

 ```

 Simply inherit 'PutItOnMyTabBar' and override the neccessary functions to customize!
+Clone the repo to checkout the example app

 ```swift
 class MyTabBarController: PutItOnMyTabBarController{
     // MARK: Mandatory Functions Child Class must override